Corpore Sano supports the following organizations with their affiliation, financially or by volunteering our time.

 Bike PT is Erik Moen’s bicycling continuing education program for the Physical Therapist.
 Physical Therapists will learn how to evaluate and work with bicyclists to remedy bike-related injuries and improve bicycling performance.

-MI Athletic club, located in the heart of downtown Mercer Island, is a state-of-the-art workout and fitness studio, complete with a Corpore Sano office to address physical therapy and bike fit needs right on-site.
+MI Athletic Club, located in the heart of downtown Mercer Island, is a state-of-the-art workout and fitness studio, complete with a Corpore Sano office to address physical therapy and bike fit needs right on-site.
 Find directions to Corpore Sano in MI Athletic Club here.

 Evergreen Endurance Sports Coaching works with athletes of all levels and abilities, and can help you reach your goals in a variety of endurance sports, including triathlon, cycling, and running.